Chimène Badi: Early life

-Musical career
+Career

 Badi did not win the French reality TV show, Popstars, but she released her first single "Entre Nous" in 2003, which reached number 1 in the French charts.
 An album of the same name reached number 4 in domestic charts, and became the fifth best selling French album of 2003.

 Badi's follow-up albums and singles enjoyed moderate success in Francophone Europe, including Wallonia and Switzerland.
 She also provided the French language theme song to the film The Day After Tomorrow – "Le Jour d'après" (The Day After).
 She worked with producer Guy Roche (Tout Contre Toi) and songwriter Diane Warren (Tellement Beau).

 In 2011, Badi covered the soul classic "Ain't No Mountain High Enough" with American singer Billy Paul.
 She participated in the 2019 edition of Destination Eurovision to attempt to represent France at the Eurovision Song Contest 2019 in Tel Aviv, Israel, with the song "Là-haut".
 She placed third overall in the final.

-Other

-In 2012, she was one of the contestants during the Third season of Danse avec les stars.